How to eat like a Dutchie this holiday season

 The perfect drink for Christmas!
 Image: Freepik

-This traditional Dutch alcoholic drink can be enjoyed at any time but is especially nice at Christmas.
+This traditional Dutch alcoholic drink is especially nice during Christmas.

-Similar to eggnog, it can either be served with ice cream and/or cream as a dessert or on its own, but you’ll probably need a spoon.
-Get the recipe here.
+Similar to eggnog, it can be served with ice cream or whipped cream as a dessert, but it’s perfectly yummy on its own.
+Either way, you’ll probably need a spoon.
+Try the recipe or pick some up at the nearest supermarket!

 In the Netherlands, the New Year is celebrated on both ‘Old’ (December 31) and ‘New’ (January 1) Year’s Days, with different traditional activities.

-On New Year’s Eve (or Old Year’s Day) people meet up with family and/or friends to bring in the celebration with food and drink, watching of the top 100 music countdown on televisions, and fireworks.
+On New Year’s Eve, people meet up with their family and friends to start the celebrations with food and drinks.
+You can catch them watching the top 100 music countdown on television.
+And there will be fireworks.
+A lot of fireworks.

-Every man, woman, child, and dog erupts onto the streets at midnight to release hundreds of thousands of shop-bought fireworks into the freezing night air.
+Every man, woman, child, and dog erupts onto the streets at midnight to release hundreds of thousands of shop-bought fireworks into the sky.

 There are no rules or restrictions, and the cacophony of explosions is truly a sight (and sound) to behold! 🎇